Way back in the year 1990, Archie, the first search engine was released into the world by Alan Emtage, Bill Heelan, and Peter Deutsch.

 But NLP allows search engines to move even further beyond reading meta tags to the point where they can use them in a real-world context—allowing the search engine to actually understand the user's question better and thus return stronger results.

-Where is Natural Language Search Used Today?
+Where Is Natural Language Search Used Today?

-The Next Step in Natural Language Search
+The Next Step In Natural Language Search

 As it stands, most major search engines consider each search entry just that; individual and separate from the one before it, aside from analyzing search result information.

-By extended conversation, we mean the search engine can understand if two questions are related and retain information from the first to answer the second.
+Conversational AI in search is the next movement, and it's already happening.
+With this technology, the search engine can understand if two questions are related and retain information from the first to answer the second.

 For example, say you type, "How tall is Bono," into a search engine.
 The results would come up quickly to tell you that he is five foot six inches tall.